 - Review your discharge instructions with you and your caregiver.

 Depending on your type of surgery, you may stay at the JRSC 1 night.
 If your healthcare team feels you need to stay longer, you will be taken to Memorial Hospital, located at 1275 York Avenue, between East 67th and East 68th Streets.

 The day after you go home, a member of your healthcare team will call you to see how you’re feeling and answer any questions.

 We want to know how you’re feeling when you go home.
 The MyMSK Recovery Tracker is a group of questions we will send to your MyMSK account daily for 5 to 10 days after your surgery.
 It will only take 2 to 3 minutes to complete.
 Please answer the questions every day before midnight.
 Your answers to these questions will help us take the best care of you.

 Your healthcare team will review your responses to make sure you’re recovering as expected.
 Based on your answers, we may reach out to you or ask you to call your surgeon’s office to give us more information.
 You can always contact your surgeon’s office if you have any questions.

 MyMSK is our patient portal.
 If you don’t have a MyMSK account, visit my.mskcc.org or call 646-227-2593 to sign up.
-For more information, talk with someone in your surgeon’s office or watch the video How to Enroll in the Patient Portal: MyMSK on our website, www.mskcc.org/pe.Back to top
+For more information, talk with someone in your surgeon’s office or watch the video How to Enroll in MyMSK: Memorial Sloan Kettering's Patient Portal.Back to top